mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 Several factions reach out to heroes:

-**1. Professor Miranda Questseeker** (from Aethermere University) - Seeks to study the Component and offers help researching World-Splitter lore
+**1. Professor Miranda Questseeker** (from Aethoria University) - Seeks to study the Component and offers help researching World-Splitter lore

 **2. Captain Roderic Ironfist** - Promotes heroes to "Special Investigators" with authority to pursue Unbound across Thaldros

 **3. Mysterious Message** - Anonymous note delivered by raven: *"You meddle in affairs you don't understand.
 Meet me in Kaer Thandros if you seek the truth.
 Come alone to the Black Archive at midnight three days hence. - A Friend of the Blackwoods"*

-**Hook to Act II:** The Second Component is under Kaer Thandros with a sleeping ancient red dragon.
+**Hook to Act II:** The Second Component is in the Goldshore Keeper vaults beneath Kaer Thandros, dangerously close to where an ancient red dragon sleeps.
 The Unbound will attempt to retrieve it soon.
 Heroes must decide:
 - Race the Unbound to the dragon
 - Find allies who can help stop Lord Shadows
 - Learn the full truth about House Blackwood